takumishibaike/takumishibaike.github.io/_pages/teaching.md

 redirect_from:
 ---

-I lead my students to discover the utility of social scientific theories and methods through critical engagement with real-world examples and course materials.
-I encourage everyone to challenge inherited assumptions about the social, political, and economic world.
-I am committed to creating a classroom environment where all students respect each other and embrace the diversity of perspectives.
+I lead my students to discover the usefulness of social scientific theories and methods.
+I encourage everyone to challenge inherited assumptions.
+I am committed to creating a classroom environment where all students feel safe.

 ## Courses